deborah-pardoq86q/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software development, strive to write clean and readable code that is easy to understand and maintain.
 Remember that you're not just writing code for the computer to execute; you're writing it for other humans to read and collaborate on.
 Always keep in mind that the cost of maintaining code far outweighs the cost of writing it initially.
 And lastly, 'Premature optimization is the root of all evil' - so focus on making your code correct and clear first, then optimize if and when necessary."

 In essence, the core values to embrace are clarity, maintainability, and a pragmatic approach to optimization.

+# 2024-01-08
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to keep in mind:

+1. Break down large projects into smaller, manageable tasks.
+2. Use task management tools like Trello, Asana, or Todoist to stay on track.
+These tools can help organize your tasks by priority, deadline, etc., making it easier to see what needs to get done first.
+3. Set realistic deadlines for yourself and stick to them.
+If you find yourself constantly missing deadlines, re-evaluate your planning and scheduling methods.
+You may need to allocate more time for certain tasks or break them down further.
+4. Learn to say "no" to tasks that are outside of your scope or don't align with your goals.
+It'll save you time and energy in the long run.
+5. Stay up-to-date with new programming languages, frameworks, tools, libraries, & technologies.
+Not only will this help keep your skills sharp, but it'l also make you more effective in solving problems and finding solutions.
+6. Don' t be afraid to ask for help.
+Reach out to colleagues, friends, online communities, forums, blogs, tutorials, documentation, API references, whatever you need in order to solve a problem or learn something new.
+Remember, knowledge is power!
+7. Practice good programming habits, like commenting your code, writing modular and reusable functions, using version control systems (like Git), and following coding standards and conventions.